ryasmi/tag/readme.md

 [![Dev Dependencies](https://david-dm.org/ryansmith94/tag/dev-status.svg?style=flat)](/package.json)
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/ryansmith94/tag?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+Tag removes the overhead of existing templates (in regards to speed and size) whilst adding minimal sugar to the existing Document API in a trivial fashion.
+[Read more...](https://medium.com/@ryansmith/javascript-templates-8e1be6bf2628)

 If you have a bug, enhancement, or question you can post it in the issues, however, please see the [contribution guidelines](/contributing.md) before doing so.
 You may also ask questions and chat on [Gitter](https://gitter.im/ryansmith94/tag).

 ## Users